Yarn-Development/Yarn/README.md

 Keep this safe, and **never share it with anyone!** This token will be useful later!
 After you've gotten your token, scroll down a bit and turn on prescence and server member intents.
 This will be useful for serverinfo commands
 <img src="https://i.imgur.com/iBPZZ4J.png">
 Now we can get into the coding part!
-Grab your token from before and paste it into the token part of botConfig.js While you're here you can also choose your prefix for your bot(the prefix is like the ! in !help or something like that)
+Grab your token from before and paste it into the token part of botConfig.js While you're here you can also choose your prefix for your bot.
 <img src="https://i.imgur.com/bqbJlMI.png">
 Now you have done this, congrats!
 Your bot is completely setup and ready to use!
 But we need to get the bot online!
 This moves on to the next step: